K. K. Narayanan

 K.K.
-Narayanan is an Indian politician from the state of Kerala, and was a member of the Legislative Assembly of Kerala from 2011 to 2016.
-He represented the Dharmadom constituency of Kerala and is a member of the Communist Party of India (Marxist) (CPI(M)) political party.
-He was born at Peralassery on 15 February 1948.
+Narayanan (15 February 1948 – 30 December 2025) was an Indian politician from the state of Kerala, who was a member of the Legislative Assembly of Kerala from 2011 to 2016.
+He represented the Dharmadom constituency of Kerala and was a member of the Communist Party of India (Marxist) (CPI(M)) political party.

+Background

+Narayanan was born at Peralassery on 15 February 1948.
+He died on 30 December 2025, at the age of 77.

 Political career

-He was the president of Kannur District Panchayat and Kannur District Co-operative Bank.
-He is also a Member of C.P.I.(M) Kannur District Secretariat.
-Also he is the president, Motor Labourers Union (C.I.T.U.)
+Narayanan was the president of Kannur District Panchayat and Kannur District Co-operative Bank.
+He was also a Member of C.P.I.(M) Kannur District Secretariat.
+Also he was the president, Motor Labourers Union (C.I.T.U.)
 Kannur District Committee, Chairman of Vismaya Amusement Park, Kannur and President, A.K.G.
 Co-operative Hospital.